[(1) A company may withdraw an election made by or in respect of it under section 790X.

 (3) The withdrawal takes effect when the notice is registered by the registrar.

 (4) The effect of withdrawal is that the company's obligation under Chapter 3 to maintain a PSC register applies from then on with respect to the period going forward.

 (5) This means that, when the withdrawal takes effect—

-(a) the company must enter in its PSC register all the information that is required to be contained in that register in
+(a) the company must enter in its PSC register all the information that is required to be contained in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Sentencing for rapeThe Sentencing Council (SC) produces guidance on sentencing for courts in England and Wales in the form of offence specific sentencing guidelines for use in the magistrates’ court and the Crown Court.
 This Practice Note considers the approach to sentencing for the offences of rape

 Possession with intent to supplyPossession with intent to supply a controlled drugIt is an offence for a person to have a controlled drug in his possession, whether lawfully or not, with intent to supply it to another in contravention of section 4(1) of the Misuse of Drugs Act 1971 (MDA

 Call options are frequently used by developers to secure a right to buy land if planning permission is obtained.
 Taking an option provides the developer with time to make and pursue a planning application before having to commit to paying for the land.
 The developer's initial outlay will be limited